lauranagamine1/movies-full-stack/README.md

 # movies
-Movies full-stack website using SpringBoot, ReactJs and MongoDB from FreeCodeCamp course.
+Movie reviews full-stack website using SpringBoot, ReactJs and MongoDB from FreeCodeCamp course.